Owl Rescue Centre

 Owl Rescue Centre is proud to announce the book release of 'My Dark Country' written by the organisation's co-founder, Danelle Murray.

 My Dark Country tells the story of how and why Owl Rescue Centre was started.
 As conservationist living in South Africa, Danelle and her husband Brendan Murray (Founder) faced many unique challenges.
 Read how they survived an abduction, several farm attacks and robberies but, prevailed over these obstacles to continue their mission to save and care for owls.
-Also available on Kindle Amazon.

 Brendan with a rescued Spotted Eagle Owl